rizdaprasetya/mt-alt-doc/en/technical-reference/going-live.md

 Your website is now integrated with Midtrans.
 For more information, refer to [Configuring OpenCart CMS Notification](/en/snap/with-plugins).

 #### **WordPress Easy Digital Download**

-To integrate Midtrans with your WordPress EDD CMS, follow the steps given below.

 1. Login to your website as an administrator.
 2. Go to the Midtrans plugin configuration page.